 - Late Payment Fees.
 An account is considered "LATE" when the required tuition has not been paid in full by the first calendar day of a month.
 When an account is late, a late fee of \$40 will be applied.
 An additional late fee will be assessed to any account that is more than one week late.
 We reserve the right to terminate services to families with an account that is more than two weeks late. - Late Pick-Up Fees.
 For each child of yours enrolled at Rayito de Sol, a late pick-up fee of \$25 will be charged for the first 15 minutes after that child is picked up after the operating hours at our center; and \$1 per minute thereafter.
 This late pick-up fee does not constitute our agreement to provide after-hours care for your child.
 For more information, see "Late Pick-Up Policy" below. - Field Trips and Special Events.
 Both pre-school and school-age children may participate in field trips.
 In some cases, these field trips may involve special fees.
 You will be notified at least two weeks in advance of any field trips involving fees.
 In addition, we stage a number of special events each year, and your child's participation in those events may involve an additional charge of \$25.
 You will be notified at least two weeks in advance of any special event charges. - Returned Checks.
 In the event a check payment is rejected by a financial institution, we will charge a returned item fee of \$40.
 In the event that two or more check payments are rejected in any 12-month period, we may in our discretion require payment in the form of cashier's check, money order or credit card payment.
 We do not accept cash payments. - Supply Charges.
-When you are enrolling your child at our center, you will be responsible for obtaining and providing to us certain supplies for use in the care of your child.
-A list of these supplies, arranged by your child's age, can be found at the back of this handbook under "Required Disclosures Supply List."
-If you do not timely provide the required supplies, we will obtain them ourselves and charge you the actual cost we incur in obtaining those supplies. - Other Charges.
+When you are enrolling your child at our center, you will be responsible for obtaining and providing us with certain supplies for use in the care of your child before your child begins receiving childcare.
+A list of these supplies, arranged by your child's age, can be found at the back of this handbook under "Required Disclosures Supply List." .
+If you do not timely provide the required supplies, we will charge you a \$100 fee for covering the cost of the supplies themselves.
+If your child is an infant or toddler, you must also provide all changing supplies such as diapers, wipes, wet wipes, and other supplies we consider necessary, including replacements. - Other Charges.
 We may charge families for other costs we incur, but only where permitted by state law and regulations.
 In cases such as these, we will provide families with proper notification and explanations before any additional fees are applied.
 These other kinds of fees or charges may include: - Charges for extraordinary damages to our facility itself or any facility contents. - Charges relating to our requirement to produce copies of documents related to a court order or legal proceeding.
 In this kind of situation, when permitted we will require all administrative fees related to the processing of the requested documentation be paid to us prior to our release of the documentation).
 Our administrative fees for this kind of activity may vary based on the request, but are required to cover the time, materials, and tools used in the process of completing a request, including a minimum hourly fee of \$75 per hour.